Interview with Jemma - Part 2

 Jemma: I'm currently writing a book!
 Or at least working on one.
 It's not a memoir, more of a novel of different stories revolving around life in the rural southeast.
 Just a collection of vignettes highlighting how absurd yet normal life's turns can take.
 There are definitely some transgender elements in it.
 I don't think I'm nearly a strong enough writer to be able to create this world full of characters I can relate to without at least having trans issues affect the story in various places.

-Jemma: I would tell them that their fear is definitely NOT without merit.
-The world, in general, is a scary and cruel place at times.
-Even for people not going through the transition.
+Jemma: I would tell them that their fear is definitely not without merit.
+The world, in general, is a scary and cruel place at times, even for people not going through transition.
 It will absolutely chew up and destroy people.
 If you add dealing with gender issues into it, it's only going to make things harder.
 But the world is also a great and beautiful place, full of wonder and kindness.
 It's not always going to be terrible.
 Yes, we as trans people are going to have more things to work through and against, just to be able to function in society without being total pariahs.
-Yes, it's going to be insanely easy to sit back and let jealousy over people who don't have our issues and how easy things seem for them.
+Yes, it's going to be insanely easy to sit back and let jealousy take over when we see people who don't have our struggles and how easy things seem for them.
 But we're people just like them.
-We absolutely have the same rights to happiness and love and worth that other people have.
+We absolutely have the same rights to happiness, love, and self-worth that everyone else does.
+Reminding ourselves of our humanity, even when others don’t, is one of the strongest things we can do.

-Jemma: I'm currently working towards getting all of my legal stuff changed over to my new identity and scheduling bottom surgery.
-I'm mostly completely through with social transition.
-I'm also working on the install team for a new piece of machinery in the factory I work at.
-Spilling a lot of digital ink trying to get the stories in my head out in some physical form.
+Jemma: I'm currently working toward getting all of my legal documents updated to reflect my new identity and scheduling bottom surgery.
+I'm mostly completely through with my social transition.
+I'm also working on the install team for a new piece of machinery at the factory I work at.
+And I’m spilling a lot of digital ink trying to get the stories in my head out into some physical form.
+Each of these efforts is a big part of my growth and self-affirmation, both practically and creatively.

-I'd like to think that I'll be in a position where I can travel more, like I did when I was a student, with a comfortable place to stay with room for my fur babies.
-AND, have at least hiked half of the Appalachian Trail, if not a total thru-hike.
+Jemma: I'm hoping that in the near-term future, I'll have been able to leverage the experience I’ve gained helping to start a new manufacturing facility into a position as a project manager somewhere closer to the city, while also finishing some of my creative work, hopefully (fingers super extra crossed!) getting the chance to shop some of it around for publishing or development.
+I'd like to think that I'll be in a position where I can travel more, like I did when I was a student, and have a comfortable place to stay with room for my fur babies.
+And, I’d love to have hiked at least half of the Appalachian Trail, if not completed a full thru-hike.
 Trying to keep my goals reasonable, haha!
+I want to live a life that balances adventure with stability and creativity with purpose.

 Monika: Gina Grahame, my pen friend, once wrote to me that we should not limit our potential because of how we were born or by what we see other transgender people doing.
 She said our dreams shouldn't end on an operating table; that's where they begin.
 Do you agree with this?